utah-cs3550-fa24/assignments/hw5.md

 Next, open up the `login.html` template.
 It should contain an HTML form; make sure this form makes a `POST` request to `/profile/login` and contains the mandatory `{% csrf_token %}` block somewhere inside.
+As usual, this form submits to the same URL that it is served from.
-Also make sure that each `<input>` inside that form has a `name` and the appropriate `type`.
+Also make sure that each `<input>` inside that form has a `name` and an appropriate `type`.

-Note that the form submits to the same URL that it is served from.
-This is a common pattern, and it means the controller needs to use the HTTP request type (`GET` or `POST`) to decide whether to render the form or to process submissions.

-So find your `login_form` controller.
-Currently, it merely renders your `login.html` template.
-Modify the `login_form` controller so that it continues doing that for `GET` requests, but add a separate branch for `POST` requests.
-In that branch:
+Find your `login_form` controller.
+Modify it so that, for `POST` requests, it:

-1. Extract the username and password from the POST request;
+1. Extracts the username and password from the POST request;
-2. Then call [Django's `authenticate` function][docs-auth]
+2. Then calls [Django's `authenticate` function][docs-auth]
    (this function either returns a `User` object or `None`);
-3. If authentication succeeds, call [Django's `login` function][docs-login] and then redirect to the `/profile/` page.
+3. If authentication succeeds, calls [Django's `login` function][docs-login] and then redirects to the `/profile/` page.
 4. If authentication fails, re-render the form, same as if it were a `GET` request.